rjar2020/my-bookshelf/2021/readme.md

 13. ["Become an Effective Software Engineering Manager" by Dr. James Stanier - 2020]
 14. ["Test Driven Development: By Example" by Kent Beck - 2002]
 15. ["The Pragmatic Programmer" by David Thomas & Andrew Hunt (2nd Edition) - 2019]
+16. ["Capital al segle XXI" (Capital in the Twenty-First Century) by Thomas Piketty (Catalan edition) - 2013]

 # Periodic Publications
 1. ["Reliability" By Increment, published by Stripe - Issue 16, February, 2021]